 We prepare students for their preferred transitional pathway whether that is to continue with further education, employment, training or living independently and we use a person-centred approach in our delivery method.
-We are fully committed to our statutory and moral obligation to provide a holistic careers service to students, highlighting the vocational and academic routes to their preferred careers path.
+We are fully committed to our statutory and moral obligation to provide a holistic careers service to students identified in Year 8 onwards, highlighting the vocational and academic routes to their preferred careers path.

-We ensure that students are inspired and motivated for the world of world, ensuring high achievable aspirations are considered for a range of careers available.
+We ensure that students are inspired and motivated for the world of work, ensuring high achievable aspirations are considered for a range of careers available.
 Our Careers Strategy works in line with our PSHE policy.

 We work closely with local authorities due to the vulnerable nature of our students who all have special education needs with Education, Health and Care plans in place, ensuring that we know of all the services available to support students, to access these and share this knowledge amongst our community.

-At Aurora Hanley School we believe that many of our pupils are capable of sustaining paid employment with the right preparation and support.
+At Aurora Wilden View School we believe that many of our pupils are capable of sustaining paid employment with the right preparation and support.
 We regularly celebrate and showcase and promote the achievements of our students who are volunteering or in paid employment or having successful work placements at every possible opportunity.

-Curriculum
+7. Curriculum

 Our Careers curriculum fully supports students by delivering careers lessons which embed inspiration and aspiration, not just advice.
 This includes broadening students' horizons and challenging stereotypical thinking about the kind of careers to which individuals might aspire.
 Teachers identify the interests, strengths and motivations of pupils and use these as a basis for planning support from an early age.
 We plan a curriculum that has individual pathways running throughout, ensuring a range of interventions to provide CEIAG, building on knowledge taught at each stage.

-In the Lower School, we deliver careers education through many aspects of the curriculum- such as exploring jobs and employment in Geography, talking about job roles during social education visits, visiting the farm during Food technology lessons etc, learning about artists and designers.
-We also hold an annual drop down day during which pupils learn about types of employment, their own strengths and interests, how to work in a team and how to set goals.
+We also hold an annual careers week, of which our younger pupils are invited to be part of where appropriate, during which pupils learn about types of employment, their own strengths and interests, how to work in a team and how to set goals.
 They meet people from a range of jobs, ask them questions, talk about how they got into their chosen field, and learn about different types of job and the skills required.